Mountain Mama Vacation Homes

 Camp Hill and Appalachian Trail

-This trail offers multiple side trails, allowing hikers the opportunity to create whatever route they prefer.
+This trail offers multiple side trails, allowing trekkers the opportunity to create whatever route they prefer.
 The typical routes are between 2-3 miles roundtrip and are considered moderately strenuous.

 Once you leave the Information Center in Lower Town, the trail will take you up toward Jefferson Rock.
-Take the Appalachian Trail past the Lockwood House, and from there, you have three route options: continue on the AT to meet with the Loudoun Heights Trail, take the lefthand route to the highly-recommended Cliff Trail, which circles back to Lower Town, or take the blue-blazed trail above and to the right for a path to the former Storer College and finishing at the Appalachian Trail Conservancy headquarters.
+Take the Appalachian Trail past the Lockwood House, and from there, you have three route options: continue on the A.T to meet with the Loudoun Heights Trail, take the lefthand route to the highly recommended Cliff Trail that circles back to Lower Town, or take the blue-blazed trail above and to the right for a path to the former Storer College and finishing at the Appalachian Trail Conservancy headquarters.

 Loudoun Heights Trail